Dogsplorer

 Backpacking is somewhat similar to primitive camping, although there are some notable differences.
 Unlike primitive camping, backpackers may choose to hike in to designated campsites with facilities, rather than setting up in solely remote locations.

-The Peaks And Valleys Of Car Camping
+The Peaks and Valleys of Car Camping

 Peaks and valleys, highs and lows, pros and cons.
 Before we dive into the nitty-gritty, let’s take a look at the best and worst parts of car camping.